georust/rinex/rinex-qc/README.md

 RINEX / GNSS QC
 ===============

-The QC library was created to analyze complex GNSS datasets.
+The QC library is our core GNSS post processing library.
-It currently accepts RINEX (all supported formats) and/or SP3 files, which are the basic requirements to precise navigation.
+It allows stacking several RINEX (any supported format) and / or SP3 for enhanced capabilities.
+The main reason for this library, is that one RINEX format is not enough to permit post processed navigation.

-The Qc library generates a `QcReport` (also refered to as output product), from the input context.
+The Qc library generates a `QcReport` (also refered to as output product), from the input context (also refered to, as Input Products).
+Currently, the geodetic report is our unique output product, the library will not generate other data.

-The report content depends on the provided combination of input files (also refered to as, input products).
+The report content depends on the provided combination of input files.
-QC standing for Quality Control, as it is a widely spread term in preprocessing applications, the QC may apply to navigation applications, atmosphere analysis and timing applications.
+For example, providing Observation RINEX allows measurements to be plotted.
+But only stacking Navigation RINEX will allow 3D projection, navigation and similar analysis.

-The `QcReport` comprises one tab per input product (dedicated tab), may have tabs depending on the operations that the input context allows.
+The `QcReport` comprises one tab per input product (we call this the "dedicated" tab).
-For example SP3 and/or BRDC RINEX will enable the `Orbit Projection tab`.
+Depending on the input context, the geodetic report will be enhanced, for example with ionosphere analysis.

-The report is render in HTML and that is currently the only format we can render.
+The report is rendered in HTML, it is to this day the only format we can render.

-`QcReport` allows customization with extra chapters, so you can append as many chapters as you need, depending on your requirements and capabilities, as long as you can implement the rendition Trait.
+This means the output products of this library are compatible with a web server, and the web browser is the standard option of the user to explore the results.

+The geodetic report can be customized with extra Tabs, also refered to as extra chapters.
+This gives freendom to the user to enhance the basic report with custom information.
+The only requirement for this, is to implement the rendition Trait.

+A report will always be rendered as long as your `QcContext` is not empty: at least one file has been loaded.

+## Default behavior

+The Qc library targets high precision by default.
+This will explain the choices we made for default features and capabilities.

 ## Create features

+- RINEX format is supported by default and is not optional.
-- activate the `sp3` feature to support SP3 format
+- The `sp3` feature allows stacking SP3 files in the `QcContext`
-- activate the `plot` feature for your reports to integrate graphs analysis
-- activate the `flate2` feature to directly load Gzip compressed input products
+- `flate2` feature allows to to directly load Gzip compressed input products
+- `plot` allows augmenting the geodetic report with graphs.

+## Default features

+SP3 support is provided by default, this means PPP is possible by default.
+`flate2` is active by default, because `gzip` compression is very common when sharing GNSS datasets.
+For example, most FTP provide gzip compressed files.
+`plot` is active by default, because GNSS data is complex and very broad, text based analysis is far from enough to even understand the capabilities of the input products.

 ## RINEX analysis